billy1arm/FreecraftCore.Library/README.md

-# FreecraftCore.Network
+#FreecraftCore.Network

 FreecraftCore is an open-source C#/.NET World of Warcraft emulation project.
 It is derived from the reverse engineering work of Mangos and Trinitycore.

-FreecraftCore.Network is a collection of libraries that implements the core networking components for a functioning network client and serverside for World of Warcraft emulation.

-# Functionality

-### Async Augmentable Pipeline System

-TODO: Doc and link
+FreecraftCore.Handlers are a collection of libraries for the message handler API, concrete handlers implementations and other handler related libraries.

 ## Builds